Economy of Russia: Energy

 In the mid-2000s, the share of the oil and gas sector in GDP was around 20%, and in 2013 it was 20–21% of GDP.
 The share of oil and gas in Russia's exports (about 50%) and federal budget revenues (about 50%) is large, and the dynamics of Russia's GDP are highly dependent on oil and gas prices, but the share in GDP is much less than 50%.
 According to the first such comprehensive assessment published by the Russian statistics agency Rosstat in 2021, the maximum total share of the oil and gas sector in Russia's GDP, including extraction, refining, transport, sale of oil and gas, all goods and services used, and all supporting activities, amounted to 16.9% in 2017, 21.1% in 2018, 19.2% in 2019 and 15.2% in 2020.
 To compare the data obtained using the same methodology, the source provides data for other countries.
 This is more than the share of GDP in the United States (8%) and Canada (less 10%).
 This is comparable to the share of GDP in Norway (14%) and Kazakhstan (13.3%).
 It is much lower than the share of GDP in the United Arab Emirates (30%) and Saudi Arabia (50%).
 This assessment did not include, for example, the production of used pumps or specialized education, which should have been included, according to experts.
+Russia participates in the OPEC+ cartel.

 Russia consumes domestically two-thirds of its gas production and a quarter of its oil production while it sells three-quarters of its oil on the world market and Russia's share of the traded world oil market is 17.5% - more than Saudi Arabia's.
 At the same time, experts note that there are formal and informal part of the rent and the total oil and gas rent in 2023 can be estimated at 24% of Russia's GDP.
 Michael Alexeyev (son of Lyudmila Alexeyeva), a professor of economics at Indiana University, notes that the oil and gas taxes reported by the government do not include corporate dividends and the so-called indirect or additional revenues derived from the expenditure of oil and gas rents in the economy.
 There is also such an indicator as the oil rent (% of GDP), which is published by the World Bank.
 It is 9.7% for Russia, 14.8% for Kazakhstan, 6.1% for Norway, 23.7% for Saudi Arabia, 15.7% for the United Arab Emirates, 2.8% for Canada and 0.6% for the United States.